belkmouf/BidForgeAI-V1/replit.md

 ## Overview

-BidForge AI is a construction bidding automation system that streamlines the proposal generation process for construction companies.
-The application ingests RFQ documents (PDFs, emails, ZIP files), uses Retrieval-Augmented Generation (RAG) with vector search to find relevant context from current and historical "Closed-Won" projects, and generates professional HTML bid responses using AI.
-Users can iteratively refine bids through an AI-powered chat interface.

-The system is designed as a full-stack web application with a React frontend and Express/Node.js backend, leveraging PostgreSQL with pgvector for semantic search capabilities.
+BidForge AI is a construction bidding automation system designed to streamline the proposal generation process for construction companies.
+It ingests RFQ documents, leverages Retrieval-Augmented Generation (RAG) with vector search from current and historical "Closed-Won" projects, and generates professional HTML bid responses using AI.
+The system supports iterative bid refinement via an AI-powered chat interface.
+It is a full-stack web application with a React frontend, an Express/Node.js backend, and uses PostgreSQL with pgvector for semantic search.
+The project aims to automate and enhance the efficiency and quality of construction bidding, offering significant market potential for companies seeking a competitive edge.

 ## User Preferences